Antonella Sorace (FBA, FRSE, FRSA)

 My research is interdisciplinary and experimental and broadly focuses on variation and optionality in speakers with stable and developing language competence.
 In single-authored work and in collaborative research I have investigated the cognitive aspects of language and language development in a wide range of domains, including the morphosyntactic development in child and adult monolingual and bilingual speakers, the reciprocal effects of bilingualism and general cognition, and gradience at the lexicon-syntax interface in natural language.
 I have also pioneered and opened the way for the use of new methodologies for the elicitation of acceptability judgments in experimental linguistics.Knowledge exchange

-I am proud to have established the information Centre BILINGUALISM MATTERS as a model of academic public engagement.
+I am proud to have established the organisation Bilingualism Matters (www.bilingualism-matters.org) as a model of academic public engagement.
 I strongly believe that researchers have a responsibility to communicate the results of research in an accessible way to the general public.
-Bilingualism Matters is now having an impact in the Scottish community at different levels: families, schools, health services, policy makers.
-It has also developed a large network of branches in many European countries and in the US.
+Bilingualism Matters is having an impact on communities, in Scotland and elsewhere in the UK, at different levels: families, schools, health services, policy makers.
+It has also developed a large network of branches all over the world.

 Project activity